Warren C. Crandell Memorial Scholarship

 - Selected essays may be featured in the Greece Historical Society’s newsletter or website.
 (See examples of previous stories in Living in Greece)

-- Two-page essay, Double spaced and in 12-point font and must be saved in the following file format DOCX or PDF only (no Apple Pages file format will be permitted)
+- The following file formats are allowed are DOCX or PDF only (no Apple Pages file format will be permitted)

 Greece Historical Society